Travel tips, gear, cruises & getaways

 4. The Road Trip Experience Is Part of the Magic

 A huge part of Iceland’s appeal is that getting from place to place already feels like part of the adventure.
-The drives are scenic, the stops feel rewarding, and even ordinary stretches of road can feel cinematic.

 This makes the whole trip feel immersive rather than just a list of attractions.